ASRC Board of Directors

 The ASRC Board welcomes inquiries from passionate, skilled, highly ethical volunteers who align with the organization's mission and values.
 Board members serve a staggered two-year term, which may be renewed.
 It is recommended that applicants be in a reasonably settled place in terms of search, reunion and processing adoption-related issues.

 Kathy Aderhold, RN, BSN, MSN is the ASRC Vice President.
 Kathy relinquished her daughter in 1972 after being sent to a Booth maternity home.
 She searched for and found her daughter in 1998.
 She has testified before legislative committees and was featured in Dan Rather's Emmy-nominated documentary "Adopted or Abducted?"
 She recently retired from a career that included working as a Certified Nurse Midwife, running a clinic for pregnant teens, and a Legal Nurse Consultant.
+Kathy is now busy in retirement as a Search Angel using genetic genealogy.
 She and her husband Ben, who has also connected with a son who was relinquished for adoption, live in Denver, CO, and thoroughly enjoy time with their children and grandchildren.

 Heidi Harris serves as the ASRC Secretary.
 She was adopted at three months of age in 1972 and raised with an older brother in Denver.
 After learning through ASRC that she could access her legal adoption files and birth certificate, Heidi found and connected with her birth mother in 2015 and has since met her two half-sisters, two aunts and a cousin.
 A former public relations manager, Heidi is currently an HR and leadership development director at an email data company.
 She is excited to bring her PR expertise and organizational development skills to the non-profit arena.